bruderol/project-automation/docs/SETUP.md

 ### Included Tools

-The provided Developer VM contains the following tools needed for the exercise:
+The provided Developer VM contains the following tools that you will need for the exercise:

 * **Git, Version 2.7 or higher**
-    * see https://www.atlassian.com/git/tutorials/install-git for how to install and configure
+    * in case you want to install it on your own machine, see https://www.atlassian.com/git/tutorials/install-git for how to install and configure
     * in case you install it on windows it is important to use following options on installation:
       * `[x] Use Git from Windows Command Prompt`
       * `[x] Checkout Windows-style, commit Unix-style line endings`